Kyle AndersonHead Butcher at Block & Board

 Camas DavisOwner of Portland Meat Collective, Writer, Meat Thinker

 In 2009, Camas Davis, a magazine editor and food writer, traveled to southwest France to study butchery and charcuterie with Kate Hill and the Chapolards.
-Upon her return, began working at a local meat counter and founded the Portland Meat Collective with the goal of bringing the kind of transparent, hands-on educational experience she had in France to her community.
+Upon her return, she began working at a local meat counter and founded the Portland Meat Collective with the goal of bringing the kind of transparent, hands-on educational experience she had in France to her community.
 Camas has learned from many different mentors over the years and now teaches PMC classes on occasion.
 "Running the PMC means I never grow stagnant, as a teacher and as a lifelong student," Camas says.
 In 2014, Camas launched the Meat Collective Alliance (MCA), a nonprofit whose mission is to inspire responsible meat consumption and production through experiential education.
 Camas and the MCA are helping to launch dozens of Meat Collectives across the country.
-She continues to write about her experiences in meat and is currently working on a book due out from Penguin in 2017.
+She continues to write about her experiences in meat and is currently working on a book due out from Penguin in 2018.